 Bike travel — Planning on toting a bike along?
 Coastal Express buses along this route are equipped with bike racks, but Pacific Crest Bus Lines buses between Eugene and Coos Bay don’t accommodate bikes.
 South Coast Bicycles in Bandon and Pineapple Express Adventure Rides in Port Orford both rent fat-tire bikes.

-Leave no trace — No matter where your car-free travels take you, be sure to practice leave-no-trace ethics.
+Leave no trace — No matter where your car-free travels take you, be sure to follow ways to Take Care Out There.
 Stay on designated trails, leave what you find where it’s at, respect wildlife and be considerate of locals.